Residency Program

 Schedule Overview

-Residents entering the program who have completed a master's in public health or equivalent degree as well as a primary residency such as Internal Medicine, Family Medicine, or Preventive Medicine, may be considered for entry into the second year of the residency and eligible to complete ACGME approved OEM training in only one year.
+Residents entering the program who have completed a master's in public health or equivalent degree as well as a primary residency such as Internal Medicine, Family Medicine, or Preventive Medicine, may be considered for entry into the second year of the residency and eligible to complete ACGME approved OEM training in one year.

 A typical schedule is shown below.